-Students must complete approximately 10-14 course credits (3 courses at 3-4 credits each) and 2 seminar credits.
-DSO taken from software development, statistics and machine learning, and data management and data visualization categories will take the place of the 6 credits of electives in the degree audit.
+Students must complete approximately 6-8 course credits (2 courses at 3-4 credits each) and 2 seminar credits (ChemE 599 DSO seminar - 1 credit per quarter).
+DSO courses taken from software development, statistics and machine learning, and data management and data visualization categories will take the place of the 6 credits of electives in the degree audit.
 If planned carefully, students selecting the DSO will only take 2 additional credits (Data Science Seminar credits).